kramse/security-courses/courses/system-and-software/system-security/README.md

 Part of the Diploma in IT-security at KEA Kompetence.

-Teacher: Henrik Kramselund Jereminsen hkj@zencurity.com +45 2026 6000
+Teacher: Henrik Kramselund   hkj@zencurity.com +45 2026 6000

 During development I found materials for the course CS f361: Summer 2017 Introduction to Computer Security and materials at